Bug Out Tools

 Sea to Summit Alloy Pocket Trowel

 Digging is no fun without a good shovel.
 Come to think of it, its not really that fun even with a shovel.
-Shovel is lightweight and durable aluminum alloy, and it collapses down so it's small too.
+Shovel is lightweight and made from nylon, and it collapses down so it's small too.
 The handle is hollow so you can stuff things in there.

 REDCAMP Folding Shovel